 Nadya has a master's degree in journalism from the Medill School of Journalism at Northwestern University and a bachelor’s degree in international studies from CU Denver.
 Before entering the world of journalism, she worked at a dog daycare and taught English in the Republic of Georgia.

-While at KMUW, Nadya has been honored with a Regional Edward R. Murrow Award for excellence in social media and a Kansas Association of Broadcasters Award (first place) for Public Affairs Program.
+While at KMUW, Nadya has been honored with a Regional Edward R. Murrow Award for excellence in social media and a first place award from the Kansas Association of Broadcasters Award (KAB) for Public Affairs Program.
+She received first place with Beth Golay for the En Route segment of The Range and second place for Spot News and Station Website in 2020 from the Kansas Association of Broadcasters.
 In 2019, she received a first place KAB award in spot news for Wichita To Get New Baseball Team, Stadium.

 A native Texan and Colorado transplant, Nadya enjoys traveling, reading and hanging out with her dogs, Sunny and Zero, and her cat, Dragon.